b2c

 4. Community-Based

-This category utilizes online communities like Facebook, Instagram, LinkedIn, Twitter, and several other online platforms to assist companies in marketing their products directly to consumers.
+• This category utilizes online communities like Facebook, Instagram, LinkedIn, Twitter, and several other online platforms to assist companies in marketing their products directly to consumers.
 Such community-based models use venues that host individuals having ideas, interests, and opinions along with host-targeted advertisements meant to assist the businesses in promoting and selling the products or services directly to the consumers.
-They make the best use of online communities fastened around particular interests and data like demographics and geography to connect website users with their targeted advertisements.

 5. Fee-Based Business Models

-Fee-based B2C companies require users to boast premium or paid subscriptions to permit access to supplementary content.
+Fee-based B2C companies require users to buy premium or paid subscriptions to permit access to supplementary content.
 In this way, businesses can have unrestricted access to their content—for example, Spotify, The Wall Street, Hulu, and Netflix.

 6. Brick and Mortar Business Models

-It comprises a physical location of a business where consumers can directly step into the store, touch, and view the products or services – for instance, restaurants, salons, car rental showrooms, and storefronts.
+• It comprises a physical location of a business where consumers can directly step into the store, touch, and view the products or services – for instance, restaurants, salons, car rental showrooms, and storefronts.
 These businesses may also have an online presence, but their primary revenue comes from offline sales.

-Example: Big Bazaar is a prominent brick-and-mortar retail chain in India, offering a diverse range of products including groceries, apparel, electronics, and home goods.
+• Example: Big Bazaar is a prominent brick-and-mortar retail chain in India, offering a diverse range of products including groceries, apparel, electronics, and home goods.
 With numerous outlets across the country, Big Bazaar is known for its wide product selection and competitive pricing.

-Also, read: 15+ Future Businesses in India for 2025
+Read More: 15+ Future Businesses in India for 2025

-B2C vs B2B- Differences
+B2C vs B2B- Key Differences

 B2C business is quite different from B2B (Business-to-Business).
 In B2B, products and services get exchanged amongst businesses in contrast to B2C, in which products are exchanged between businesses and consumers.
-The two models also differ in their marketing campaigns as B2B demonstrates the product value to other services, and B2C campaigns are designed to respond emotionally to customers’ marketing strategies.
-The wake of technological advancements has altered the way of performing B2C transactions.
-Consumers can easily buy everything online, from food to apparel to books to games.

 1. Individual Buyers (B2C) and User Groups (B2B)